The Enigmatic Origins of Donn Beach and Don the Beachcomber

 Changing Tastes and Decline

-The 1970s saw a decline in the popularity of Tiki culture and its associated bars.
-Changing tastes and a shift towards more minimalist and modern aesthetics led to the closure of many Tiki establishments, including several Don the Beachcomber locations.
+The 1970s saw a decline in the popularity of tiki culture and its associated bars.
+Changing tastes and a shift towards more minimalist and modern aesthetics led to the closure of many tiki establishments, including several Don the Beachcomber locations.
 Donn Beach himself had sold his interest in the brand in the 1950s.

 Preservation of the Legacy